tristanry/photo-grid/README.md

 ### Photo Management

-All photos are stored in the [`photo`](exampleSite/content/photo) folder under `content`.
-You can make multiple directories under it and the theme will enumerate all photos within in order.
+All photos are stored in the [`photo`](exampleSite/content/photo) folder under the `content` folder.
+You can put multiple directories under it and the theme will enumerate all photos within in order of the directory listing.
 Within each subfolder, e.g. [`1-trip1`](exampleSite/content/photo/1-trip1), you can put all relevant photos in it and then copy over the `index.md` file.

-Within `index.md` file, you can specify each photo's name, description and other properties.
+Within [`index.md`](exampleSite/content/photo/1-trip1/index.md) file, you can specify each photo's name, description and other properties.
 Take a look at the descriptions to understand what can be customized.

 ### Nearly finished